vadik-el/kansofy-trade/MCP_TOOLS_REFERENCE.md

 ---

-## Integration Examples with Claude
+## Integration Examples with Any AI Assistant

+**Works with**: Claude Desktop, Microsoft Copilot, or any MCP-compatible client.

 ### Example 1: Document Upload and Analysis
 ```
 User: "I have an invoice PDF on my desktop.
 Can you analyze it?"

-Claude: I'll help you upload and analyze that invoice.
+AI Assistant: I'll help you upload and analyze that invoice.
 Let me process it for you.

 [Calls upload_document with the file path]
 [Waits for processing]